 An interesting explanation for the country’s high morale and sense of security is that its army has consistently proven itself - spanning multiple wars, intifadas (Arab uprisings) and terror attacks - as a reliable and unswerving protector of the Jewish people.

-One final reason is proposed by Dr. Joshua Lipsitz, professor of Psychology at Ben Gurion University.
-He maintains that most Israelis are more interconnected – they know each other and are concerned about each other’s welfare – than citizens of other countries.
+One final reason was proposed by Dr. Joshua Lipsitz, a"h, who was a professor of Psychology at Ben Gurion University.
+He maintained that most Israelis are more interconnected – they know each other and are concerned about each other’s welfare – than citizens of other countries.
 Thus, the sense of loneliness and alienation that people in large population centers often experience is less common in Israel.
 Although one may sometimes prefer to be left alone than to answer to multiple Yiddishe Mamas intruding on their goings-on, the general feeling of being connected to others is a source of happiness and contentment.

 The happiness that pervades Israel is not borne of naiveté nor established in denial of the challenges confronting the nation.
 Rather, it is based on an understanding that life in Israel, despite its real and difficult hardships, is enriched with meaning and a sense of purpose and destiny.

 Gedaliah Borvick is the founder of My Israel Home (www.myisraelhome.com), a real estate agency focused on helping people from abroad buy and sell homes in Israel.
 To sign up for his monthly market updates, contact him at firstname.lastname@example.org.